In this challenge, you will use the Neo4j MCP server to explore the movies database schema.

 Your goal is to find out which outgoing relationships go from a User node in the movies database.

-In VS Code, open the Copilot chat window.
+In VS Code, you can open the chat window using Ctrl/Cmd + Shift + I.

 Step 2: Ask About User Relationships

-If you have followed the instructions correctly, you should now see a response from Copilot that answers the question.
+If you have followed the instructions correctly, you should now see a response from the agent that answers the question.

 User Node Relationships